 To prevent your cornbread from getting smashed, it may be wise to place the wrapped cornbread in a container with a lid.

 When frozen, cornbread can be preserved for 2-3 months.
-To help you keep track of when it will expire, it may be helpful to write the date of baking on the plastic wrap.
+It may be helpful to write the date of baking on the plastic wrap to help you keep track of when it will expire.

 - When store-bought, boxed cornbread mix remains in its box, it will be fresh for 12 to 18 months, depending on its expiration date.

-- While it may not be harmful to each recently expired cornbread mix, it may lose some of its quality and flavor.
+- While it may not be harmful to eat recently expired cornbread mix, it may lose some of its quality and flavor.

 - Leftover baked cornbread and be saved for a few days, a week, or months, depending on if it is stored at room temperature, refrigerated, or frozen.

-Cornbread is a great complement to many meals, and its long shelf life and convenience makes it a great addition to your pantry.
+Cornbread is a great complement to many meals, and its long shelf life and convenience make it a great addition to your pantry.